open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ## Propagator Types

-A `Propagator` type defines the restrictions imposed by a specific transport and bound to a data type, in order to propagate in-band context data across process boundaries.
+A `Propagator` type defines the restrictions imposed by a specific transport and is bound to a data type, in order to propagate in-band context data across process boundaries.

 The Propagators API currently defines one `Propagator` type: